 The typical asking rate per listing is in the $20's per square foot per year.
-The Williamson County submarket is going through a a rise in rates.
-In the last 3 months, the median rate went up $7 per sqft per year.
-That's a 29% increase in rent.
+The Williamson County region is seeing a a rise in rates.
+In the last 3 months, the median rate went up $2 per sqft per year.
+That's a 8% rise in rent.

-Compared to the rest of the Greater Austin market, the Williamson County submarket has lower rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the Greater Austin market, the Williamson County region has more expensive rates, and you'll need to make a great offer to be in this hot submarket.

-In the last 90 days, 19 listings have been posted online, which means office spaces most likley are going fast.
-You'll want to be prepared to make an offer immediately.
-About 16% of the listings in the Williamson County are subleases, so you might be able to snag a great spot on a short term.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 34 listings have come on the market, which means new listings most likley are leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
+About 9% of the available leases in the Williamson County are subleases, so you will probably need to sign a longer term lease with the landlord directly.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,600 sqft.
-Most buildings in this region are around 2 stories.
+The standard measurement for office space in this area is around 2,430 sqft.
+Most properties in this region are around 2 stories.
 Most buildings in this region were built in 2001 and are Class A.